ThomDavis/thomdavis.github.io/_posts/2020-11-29-coding-challenge.md

 previous answers, to multi type answer depending on the question.
 However the very best part was we made it entirely server driven.

 > Client: What forms do I need to fill out.
 > Server: Form Bar
 > Client: What is the next question for Form Bar?
 > Server: Question 3: What is your Last name?
-Type=string, minimum length 3.
 > Client: Answer to question 3 is: `foo`
 > Client: What is the next question for Form Bar?

 This gave us tremendous flexibility and growth.
 Since we had created the system on the server we could continue to add new